openwisp/openwisp-monitoring/README.rst

   device status information (only if ``?status=true``).

-- This endpoint can be accessed with session authentication, token authentication, or alternatively with the device key passed as query parameters (this method is meant to be used by the devices) as shown above.
+- This endpoint can be accessed with session authentication, token authentication, or alternatively with the device key passed as query string parameter (this method is meant to be used by the devices) as shown below `?key={key}`.

 .. code-block:: text